 Hamilton Court Apartments

 A smart property, enjoying flourishing green gardens, just a few steps from the beach and adjacent to a small wooded area, the Hamilton Court Apartments offer pleasant simple accommodation, close to the resorts amenities.

 These well-equipped villas with private pool have everything you need for a laid-back family holiday.
-Spend the days relaxing on the terrace whilst watching the kids splashing in the pool, in the evening enjoy some quality family time over a delicious barbeque.
-These spacious villas provide the perf...
+Spend the day, relaxing on the terrace whilst watching the kids splashing in the pool and in the evening, enjoy some quality family time over a delicious barbecue.
+The spacious Villas Amarillas prov...

 Prinsotel La Caleta

 The Prinsotel La Caleta is a hotel that will appeal to couples, friends and families alike.
 Its well appointed modern rooms provide flexible accommodation with a choice of rooms in the hotel or in the apartment blocks.
 It promises to keep the whole family happy with its pretty pool area and mix of b...